Mayorb909/Mayor-cyberprojects/README.md

   I'm a licensed science teacher who has transitioned into a technology professional, specializing in SOC analyst with solid foundations in IT SUPPORT.
 I am passionate about leveraging my educational background,  detail-oriented technical expertise, and troubleshooting in Cybersecurity to drive innovation, tackle complex challenges, and support organizations in achieving a standardized security posture.

 ###  OBJECTIVE
 My journey in IT Support and teaching has led me to develop a passion for cybersecurity.
-Several skills in analytical thinking, troubleshooting, problem-solving, paying attention to details, and clear communication skills that I have honed throughout my years of teaching complex scientific concepts.
+My journey has sharpened key skills in analytical thinking, troubleshooting, problem-solving, attention to detail, and clear communication—skills that are essential in navigating today’s digital threat landscape..
 I'm currently exploring the dynamic field of cybersecurity with a particular interest in network security, vulnerability assessment, gap analysis, and asset security.
 I’m particularly interested in the role of a SOC Analyst, where I can apply and expand my skills in:
 - 🔍 Threat Detection & Incident Response
 - 🧠 Security Information and Event Management (SIEM) tools
 - 🛡️ Intrusion Detection Systems (IDS) & Firewalls